France v Ireland Six Nations match postponed due to coronavirus - France 24

 Paris (AFP)

-France's home Six Nations match against Ireland on Saturday has been postponed due to the coronavirus, according to multiple sources on Monday.
+France's home Six Nations match against Ireland on Saturday has been postponed due to the coronavirus, organisers said on Monday.

 The Stade de France fixture becomes the third game of this year's tournament to be called off after Italy and England in Rome and Ireland v Italy in Dublin.
 No date has been fixed for playing the postponed matches.